instamobile/push-notifications-firebase-swift/README.md

 5. Run (Cmd + R) the code

 Coded with love and supported by <a href="https://www.iosapptemplates.com">iOS App Templates</a>.
+This app has been created with UI components provided by <a href="https://www.cupertinokit.com">Cupertino Kit</a>.